Kreyu/data-table-bundle/README.md

 A data table can be filtered with a set of _filters_, each of which are built with the help of a filter _type_ (e.g. `StringType`, `EntityType`, etc),

+### Configuring the filtration feature

+By default, the filtration is enabled for every data table type.

+Every part of the feature can be configured using the [data table options](#passing-options-to-data-tables):

+- `filtration_enabled` - to enable/disable feature completely;
+- `filtration_persistence_enabled` - to enable/disable feature persistence;
+- `filtration_persistence_adapter` - to change the persistence adapter;
+- `filtration_persistence_subject` - to change the persistence subject directly;

+By default, if the feature is enabled, the [persistence adapter](#persistence-adapters) and [subject provider](#persistence-subject-providers) are autoconfigured.

 ### Available filter types

 The following filter types are natively available in the bundle: